I guarantee you would have either heard of or seen pictures of Lake Titicaca Peru but you may not know too much about it.

 Well to start off with, it’s the biggest lake in South America and also the highest lake in the world!
 Pretty impressive right?

-I spent one full day exploring Lake Titicaca Peru and have put together this travel guide to help you plan your trip!
+I spent one full day exploring Lake Titicaca and have put together this travel guide to help you plan your trip ahead of time.

-Lake Titicaca is a lake between Bolivia and Peru, though mostly visited from a small city called Puno which is located on the Peruvian side of the lake.
-From Cusco to Lake Titicaca the journey is around eight hours.
+Lake Titicaca is located on the border of Bolivia and Peru, though mostly visited from a small city called Puno which is located on the Peruvian side of the lake.
+From Cusco to Lake Titicaca, the journey is around eight hours.

-If you are wondering about the Lake Titicaca Weather, the best time to visit is between February and November for moderate temperatures and minimal rainfall.
-December and January are the wettest months at Lake Titicaca Peru.
+If you are wondering about Lake Titicaca weather, the best time to visit is between February and November for moderate temperatures and minimal rainfall.
+December and January are the wettest months in this region.